mjfwebb/twitch-bot/docs/CONFIGURATION.md

 You can find more information about these features in the [channel point rewards configuration guide](CHANNEL_POINT_REWARDS.md)

+## Interval commands

+Sometimes you want something to happen on a regular interval.
+You can set up interval commands to do this.

+You can find more information about these features in the [interval commands configuration guide](INTERVAL_COMMANDS.md)

 ## Add users to the chat exclusion list

 Open `chat-exclusion-list.txt` in the root directory of the project.
 Add the usernames of the users you want to exclude from chat commands.
 Each username should be on a new line.